Skip to main content

 2. Understanding Reminders

 Reminders are sent to prompt pulse check completion.
-If a person already submitted a pulse check in that period, they will not be re-reminded.
+If someone has already submitted a pulse check in that period, they will not be re-reminded.

 Cadence